scientific-python/scientific-python.org/content/summits/developer/2023/_index.md

 There is no heavy top-down structure: participants themselves will organize the work that needs to be done ahead of time.
 They will deciding on topics, divide the work, and schedule the meeting.

-See the [project board on GitHub](https://github.com/orgs/scientific-python/projects/4) for the main topics.
+See the [GitHub issues](https://github.com/scientific-python/summit-2023/issues) for the main topics.

 ### Summit Execution